Influenza (flu)

 - People who have health conditions such as asthma, diabetes, or heart disease

-You can take the following steps to protect yourself and your loved ones from flu:
+You can take the following steps to protect yourself and your loved ones from flu and other respiratory viruses:

-- Wash your hands often with soap and water or alcohol-based hand rub
+- Wash your hands often with soap and water or alcohol-based hand sanitizer

-- If you are seriously ill and at risk for complications from the flu, contact your medical provider because you may need additional treatment or hospital care
+- If you are sick and at high risk for serious complications from the flu, contact your medical provider because you may need additional treatment or hospital care

 The County of Santa Clara Public Health Department monitors influenza activity throughout the year.